Seven Units from the Inventor of Vertical Lift

 The company’s 200 Series represents major advancements in technology, such as pattern-switching and electro-hydraulic controls for ISO or H-pattern.
 It is also one of the only skid steer loaders on the market with an in-cab lift arm lockout for added operator safety.
 Skid steer loaders represent the flagship product for New Holland Construction in North America.
 The 200 Series skid steer loaders include seven models.
 The L218, L220, L228 and L234 skid steer loaders feature the patented vertical-lift Super Boom design, delivering forward dump height and reach.
 The 200 Series also includes three models — L213, L216 and L221 — that feature a radial-lift design, providing excellent digging performance.

-In addition to compact design, power and performance, New Holland says its skid steer loaders offer durability, versatility and comfort to operators.
+In addition to a compact design with power and performance, New Holland says its skid steer loaders offer durability, reliability and a great dealer network for service.

 Advice to Buyers